noah-nuebling/IDAUSR/README.md

 This repo is a backup of my IDA Pro user directory which is found at `~/.idapro` on macOS.

-The most interesting thing here is the IDAPython code which contains powerful tools for debugging and runtime-introspecting Objective-C and Swift code with IDA.
+The most interesting thing here is the IDAPython code which contains powerful tools for debugging and runtime-introspecting Objective-C and Swift code with the IDA Pro Debugger.
 [Jun 5 2025]

 Update: [Aug 2025]